 Official Website For Eva Stanfield

 So glad you stopped by!
-I’m a professional musician who writes about my hilarious childhood growing up “on the edge” of the Olympic Peninsula of Washington state.
-All my stories take place on Second Street, a neighborhood that seemed its own character in a bigger place whose remoteness, mystery, and raw beauty enchant its inhabitants.
+I’m a professional musician who writes about my hilarious childhood “on the edge” of the Olympic Peninsula.
+All my stories take place on Second Street, a neighborhood that seemed its own character inside a bigger place whose remoteness, mystery, and raw beauty enchant its inhabitants.

-I was raised with real monkeys–I am not kidding–as well as the other kinds of monkeys that came with the mental illness “lifestyle.”
-The monkey I feared most happened to be born the same day as I. But Squeeko wasn’t the only game in town.
+Real monkeys were part of the landscape of my childhood, as well as the other kinds of monkeys which accompany the mental illness “lifestyle.”
+The one I feared most happened to be born the same day as I, and his presence was felt until the day he died at age forty.

-How great is the power of a teacher in the life of a lost child.
-By the time my fears needed an outlet in fifth grade, a teacher read my first poem about a rose.
+By the time my fears needed a creative outlet, a fifth grade teacher read my first poem about a rose.
 He was practically giddy over it and he encouraged me to write more.
 Soon after, I wrote my second poem about a bird, which I set to music.
 (See “The Rose” and “A Bird” on my Blog Page).
-Thanks to my caring teacher I discovered life offered more than just monkeys!
+Thanks to my caring teacher, all of a sudden, life offered more than just monkeys!
 Creativity opened a window and let the light in.

 Then I learned to sing and write music.
 This led to copious books of poetry and musical compositions.
-Years spent writing and learning the language of music kept me safe when all else around me in childhood had crumbled away.
-All the books still line my shelves today, reminding me of the power a very young voice has.
+Years spent writing and learning the language of music kept me safe when all else around me in childhood had begun to crumble away.

 Our creative voice–whether written, spoken, sung, or played–belongs to us.
 My blog is witness to voice and provides a safe place for the kid in all of us.

 Yup, this whole place gives credence–yes credence–to scary-fanged “monkeys” which screech from trees of our childhoods.
 Welcome.